30 Can't-Miss Things to Do in Raleigh, N.C.

 Pick out fresh goodies at the State Farmers' Market

-Open from 9 am-5 pm daily, the State Farmers' Market, Raleigh is made up of 30,000 square feet of fresh vegetables, produce, flowers and specialty goods.
-What's in season right now?
-Watermelon, cantaloupe, peaches and more summertime favorites.
+Open from 9 am-5 pm daily, the State Farmers' Market, Raleigh is made up of 30,000 square feet of fresh vegetables, produce, flowers, and specialty goods.
+And you can't miss the state-wide favorite State Farmers' Market Restaurant, especially loved for its Southern, country-style breakfast menu.

 Contemporary Art Museum (CAM Raleigh)

-Smart, modern and a little unexpected, CAM Raleigh (Contemporary Art Museum) is hands down a favorite among locals, and for a good reason.
+Smart, modern, and a little unexpected, CAM Raleigh (Contemporary Art Museum) is hands down a favorite among locals, and for a good reason.
 This striking, non-collecting contemporary art museum, located in downtown Raleigh's rapidly-growing Warehouse District, displays new and emerging work by local and national living artists.
-Every exhibition is unique, bold, highly memorable and designed to be thought-provoking and transformative.
+Every exhibition is unique, bold, highly memorable, and designed to be thought-provoking and transformative.
 Opened in 2011, this expansive, light-filled gallery space is now free admission!
+Open Friday and Saturday, 10 am-5 pm, and 11 am-5 pm on Sunday.

 Pay respects at Historic Oakwood Cemetery